-She is an expert in dog aggression and an innovator in the field of shelter dog welfare, and she develops programs to prevent pet relinquishment and overpopulation, to match families with safe pets, and to help shelters attend to the mental health of the animals in their care.
-Training Wheels, a mobile community outreach program, and Assess-a-Pet, a method to evaluate animal temperament, are two popular CASA programs developed by Sue.
+Sue developed programs to prevent pet relinquishment and overpopulation, to match families with safe pets, and to help shelters attend to the mental health of the animals in their care.
+Training Wheels, a mobile community outreach program, Train to Adopt, a shelter training program to increase adoption and protect the mental health of dogs waiting for adoption, and Assess-a-Pet, a method to evaluate animal temperament, are three popular programs developed by Sue that have impacted shelters around the world.
 Lug-Nuts, a weight pulling competition to showcase canine prowess, without violence, is another innovative program for urban dogs and owners.
-Lug-Nuts was featured on ESPN.com fall 2007. http://sports.espn.go.com/espn/eticket/story?page=dogpull
+Lug-Nuts was featured on ESPN.com in the fall of 2007.

+Sue lives with two wonderful, adopted heeler mixes.
+She is an accomplished fiddle player, an amateur paleontologist, loves Earl Grey tea, and is a major Star Trek fan.
 Sue has been on staff with the Instructor Training Courses since the inception in 1999.
 Her contribution to bringing dog trainers and shelters together through ITC’s curriculum has been invaluable to our graduates.
 Her unique style, sense of humor, and frank, open approach create a fun, motivating, learning environment.

 You can keep up with Sue on Facebook.

 You can contact Sue Sternberg through her website: www.suesternberg.com